If you’re suffering from hair loss, it’s easy to feel insecure about your appearance.

-So, keeping your doctor informed as to anything your introducing in to your body, including extra vitamins like biotin, is a good idea.
+So, keeping your doctor informed as to anything you’re introducing into your body, including extra vitamins like biotin, is a good idea.

-Additionally, you doctor can be very helpful when you’re trying to determine the proper dosage level of biotin you should take.
+Additionally, your doctor can be very helpful when you’re trying to determine the proper dosage level of biotin you should take.

 This is because your doctor can really tailor your supplement dosage to fit your specific needs.